 To do so, they develop test plans and create defect reports, then advise the development team on how to solve the identified issues.
 But most importantly – their role is to promote efficient QA practices from project initiation up to release.

 Such a quality-driven approach to software development encourages the whole team to be more mindful and deliberate while they deliver code.
-As a result, your developers make fewer blunders and timely address defects if those happen to arise.
+As a result, your Software Developers make fewer blunders and timely address defects if those happen to arise.

 Core QA Roles, Responsibilities, and Skills